xidazheng/playingWithMapKit/README.md

 The result can be seen in this [quick demo](https://vimeo.com/117020263).

-The blog post is on it's way.
+The blog post is [here](http://xidazheng.com/2015/01/19/playing-with-mapkit-part-1-mapkit-tutorials/).